-Congruence is the term used to define an object and its mirror image.
+Congruence of Triangles: Congruence is the term used to define an object and its mirror image.
 Two objects or shapes are said to be congruent if they superimpose on each other.
-Their shape and dimensions are same.
-In case of geometric figures, line segments with same length are congruent and angles with same measure are congruent.
-Let’s see criteria of congruence of triangles with proof.
+Their shape and dimensions are the same.
+In the case of geometric figures, line segments with the same length are congruent and angle with same measure are congruent.
+CPCT is the term, we come across when we learn about the congruent triangle.
+Let’s see the condition for triangles to be congruent with proof.

 A polygon made of three line segments forming three angles is known as Triangle.